wordofwarning/wordofwarning.org/hab/links/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Links + Resources" # the name of the artist or company
+artist: "Links + Partners" # the name of the artist or company
 header_image: "header_emergencynw.jpg"